onurmatik/MarkovMusic/README.md

-## Output
+### Output

-The generated MIDI file will be saved as output.mid in the current working directory.
+The generated MIDI file will be saved into the current working directory.

 ## How It Works